ttffkk/Wetterprojekt/README.md

 flask import-data
 ```

-This will download the latest data, process it, and store it in the SQLite database located in the `data/` directory.
+This will download the latest data, process it, and store it in the PostgreSQL database.

 ### Web Application